seven-foot-two/turtle-time/README.md

 -   Can our machine learning model predict the `winby` based on features?
 -   Is there a relationship between fighter `age` and `winner` outcome?
 -   Is there a relationship between fighter `height` and `winner` outcome?
--   Is there a relationship between fighter `hometown` and `winner` outcome?
 -   Is there a relationship between fighter `weight` and `winner` outcome?

-### Team Member Roles

-For the First and Second Segments of the project, each team member was assigned a specific role:

--   **Square:** The team member in the square role will be responsible for the repository.
-    -   Tozer, Francesca, and Matin
--   **Triangle:** The member in the triangle role will create a mockup of a machine learning model.
-This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
-    -   Jack, Max, and Matin
--   **Circle:** The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
-This will ensure the database will work seamlessly with the rest of the project.
-    -   Francesca and Tozer
--   **X:** The member in the X role will decide which technologies will be used for each step of the project.
-    -   Jack and Max

 ### Communication Protocols